Notes on Theory of Distributed Systems: Mutual exclusion using only atomic registers

 \subsubsection{Generalization to \texorpdfstring{$n$}{n} processes}

 (See also \cite[\S4.4.3]{AttiyaW2004}.)

 The easiest way to generalize Peterson's two-process algorithm to $n$ processes is to organize a tournament in the form of log-depth binary tree; this method was invented by Peterson and Fischer~\cite{PetersonF1977}.
 At each node of the tree, the roles of the two processes are taken by the winners of the subtrees, i.e., the processes who have entered their critical sections in the two-process algorithms corresponding to the child nodes.
 The winner of the tournament as a whole enters the real critical section, and afterwards walks back down the tree unlocking all the nodes it won in reverse order.
-It's easy to see that this satisfies mutual exclusion, and not much harder to show that it satisfies lockout-freedom—in the latter case, the essential idea is that if a winner at some node reaches the root infinitely often, then lockout-freedom at that node means that a winner of each child node reaches the root infinitely often.
+It's easy to see that this satisfies mutual exclusion, and not much harder to show that it satisfies starvation-freedom.
+For starvation-freedom, the essential idea is that if a winner at some node reaches the root infinitely often, then starvation-freedom at that node means that a winner of each child node reaches the root infinitely often.

-The most natural way to implement the nodes is to have $\MTpresent[0]$ and $\MTpresent[1]$ at each node be multi-writer variables that can be written to by any process in the appropriate subtree.
-Because the \MTpresent variables don't do much, we can also implement them as the OR of many single-writer variables (this is what is done in \cite[\S10.5.3]{Lynch1996}), but there is no immediate payoff to doing this since the waiting variables are still multi-writer.
+The most natural way to implement the nodes is to have $\Present[0]$ and $\Present[1]$ at each node be multi-writer variables that can be written to by any process in the appropriate subtree.
+Because the \Present variables don't do much, we can also implement them as the OR of many single-writer variables (this is what is done in \cite[\S10.5.3]{Lynch1996}), but there is no immediate payoff to doing this since the waiting variables are still multi-writer.

 Nice properties of this algorithm are that it uses only bits and that it's very fast: $O(\log n)$ time in the absence of contention.